 So, are these the cutest darn food trucks you’ve ever seen, or what?!?
 Adding the details is key to interesting art and material exploration for kids.
-Whether you have bins and bins of little loose parts, or a small ream of construction paper and markers, the creativity shines through in all the tiny features!
+Whether you have bins and bins of little loose parts or small reem of construction paper and markers, the creativity shines through in all the tiny features!

 More food truck-themed play and learning ideas…

-- Books like Food Truck Fest (see a little preview here over at Avery & Augustine!) or one of these culturally-rich food picture books (from Books for Diversity)
+- READ A BOOK AS YOU MAKE YOUR FOOD TRUCKS.
+Books like Food Truck Fest (see a little preview here over at Avery & Augustine!) or one of these culturally-rich food picture books (from Books for Diversity).